confluentinc/schema-registry-yang-format/README.md

-This repo is to support other serialization format rather than Avro, Protobuf and JSON.
+This repo is to support Yang serialization format.